 Ride the Cable Car

-The Ngong Ping 360 Cable Car will woosh you up and over the mountains to Lantau Island 5.7km away.
+If you’re looking for what to do in Hong Kong for a day then head out to Lantau Island.
+You can see the Big Buddha (above) and tide the Ngong Ping 360 Cable Car which will woosh you up and over the mountains to Lantau Island 5.7km away.

 There are incredible panoramas from the cable car too.
 Just make sure you get there early, or are prepared to queue.
 We turned up at 9.30 (half an hour before the cable car was even open) and found we had to queue for about an hour once it had opened.
 When we came back down in the afternoon there were still very long queues!

 Macau is only about an hour away from Hong Kong by ferry and is best known globally as the “Vegas of the East”.
 Sure there’s a lot of gambling to be done here, but there’s plenty more to see.
 Once a Portuguese colony for over 300 years, there’s a mixture of two very different cultures which is fun to explore.
 You’ll notice signs in Portuguese and Portuguese dishes on the menu too.

 Walk the historic streets of Taipa and Coloane during the day and hit the casinos at night.